ccrsxx/binar-academy/public/assignments/chapter_04/challenge_01/README.md

 ---
-title: Challenge 1 - Express app
+title: Challenge 1 - Express app with Sequelize and Postgres
-description: Write a simple CRUD application for rental cars.
+description: Write a simple CRUD application for rental cars
 ---

 # Simple CRUD application for rental cars